msnizami/suffian-profile/content/authors/admin/_index.md

 highlight_name: false
 ---

 Muhammad Suffian is a PhD Scholar of artificial intelligence at the University of Urbino Carlo Bo, Italy.
-His research interests include AI, ML, NLP and XAI.
+He has experience of various NLP, computational linguistics and machine/deep learning projects, and interested to solve complex nature problems of the society specifically language-oriented.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.